Disclaimer: As a promise to my friends Mickey & Donald, I've intentionally left out many details on this project.

 Your room is not even ready yet.
 Now what?
 You might start to wonder if there is anything you can do at the resort while you wait.
 How about some lunch to feed the kids and yourself?
 Or is there a Disney Shop nearby so you can get that Mickey Mug out of the way?

 I’m glad you’ve asked, because My Reservation got you covered.
-We went over as many user stories as possible to predict your needs and help you plan your next steps.

 So you thought, “Phew!
 Mickey-shaped pool?
 Checked. #1 Grandma Mickey Mug?
 Checked.
 Now I’m ready for some serious fun!”